kellycode/winters_eve/README.md

-December 2022 Major update organized everything and added a 'player' Snoopy character with a basic chase camera
+December 2022 updated to Three r144 and added a 'player' Snoopy character with a basic chase camera

 Relaxing at home on a cold December day and looking out at dull houses and streets, I wanted to see this snowy winter scene.